evm-lang-design/evm-lang-design/README.md

 A community of language design enthusiasts interested in bringing new languages to the Ethereum platform.

-**Current status**
+**Current status:**

-Apart from general discussions, some people in this community are currently in the process of conducting an experiment in which different approaches will be evaluated with respect to a set of metrics.
+Apart from general discussions, some people in this community are in the process of conducting an experiment in which different approaches will be evaluated with respect to a set of metrics.
 New participants and opinions are *extremely* welcome!
 We are currently in the process of defining the [framework of the experiment](https://docs.google.com/document/d/17RpYYLBPUtlrFlUARKSD_wU6iR1eFczXRWpfiOGYpBM/edit), help and feedback is encouraged.

 **Topics of interest:**